 Read the article by Nikki Dhillon Keane on how legalising assisted suicide can reduce protection for victims of domestic abuse and coercive control.

-Matt Parkes explained how his father decided against killing himself when he got diagnosed with a neurodegenerative disease, allowing beautiful moments of reconciliation between a family that had had many struggles.
+Matt Parkes explained how his father decided against killing himself when he was diagnosed with a neurodegenerative disease, allowing beautiful moments of reconciliation between a family that had encountered many challenges.

 “Do No Harm” is a short documentary which highlights some of the grave concerns around proposals to legalise assisted dying in the UK and Scottish Parliaments.